The Top 30 Most Valuable Football Cards Of All Time

 Estimated Value (PSA 9 – Mint): $11,500

-Tarkenton was one of the first true scramblers as he had the quickness and dexterity to easily evade defenders, even earning the moniker, the ‘Mad Scrambler”.
-Tarkenton leads the Vikings in all-time passing yards at 33,098 along with the franchise record for touchdown passes, having thrown 239 touchdowns.
+Tarkenton was one of the first true scramblers.
+He had the quickness and dexterity to easily evade defenders, earning the moniker ‘Mad Scrambler. ‘

 tarkenton-rookie